Ana-Niko-byte/moment/README.md

 - As a (potential) donatee, I require the option of signing-up, signing-in and signing-out of my account.
 - As a site visitor, I would like the option of signing up for the Moment Newsletter, without needing to register for an account.
 - As a site user/donatee, I would like access to Moment's social media so that I could follow the page and stay up to date.
+- As a charity organisation, I would like the option of registering my charity so that I could have my own community and raise money for my cause.

 ## UX Goals
+- As a site user/donatee, I would like fast access to only the pages that would benefit my experience.
-- As a site user/donatee, I require all pages to be displayed based on the condition of my authentication, to avoid confusion and site errors, so I should be redirected to the relevant page without coming across site errors and unexpected renderings.
+  -  All pages should be displayed based on whether I am registered/logged in.
+  - I should be redirected to relevant pages and without coming across errors.
 - As a site user/donatee, I would like all pages to follow the same branding guidelines - this includes font family, colours (colour palette), image styles, spacing, and effects.
-Colours should convey the correct emotions, so as to ensure the intended branding message and motives.
+- As a site visitor and/or charity organisation, I would like colours to convey the correct emotions to ensure the intended branding message and motives.
 - As a site user/donatee, I would like all pages to be responsive to ensure I have a good user experience.
 This includes best practices in legibility, colour contrast, font sizes, branding, and element visibility.

 ## User Stories
 | Id | User Story | Label | User Story Testing |
 | ----- | ----- | ----- | ----- |
 | 3 | As a first time visitor, I would like to view the 'moment' home page so that I have quick access to all relevant information to get started. | `must-have` | ----- |